 Reno Air Mail Field – Source: airfields-freeman.com

 - Marina Air Field (see photo above) – from September 9, 1920 to February 1921.
 Located just east of Crissy Field.
 Now an urban greenspace/helicopter landing area known as Marina Green.

 - Crissy Field (see photo below) – from February 1921 to July 1, 1927.
 Was used as an intelligence language school during WWII.
 The site is now part of Golden Gate National Recreation Area.

 Crissy Field in 1921 (Marina Air Field is visible on the left edge of the photo) – Source: en.wikipedia.org

 If this topic fascinates you as much as it does me, here are visual links to a couple of books about the dawn of airmail service that are available on Amazon*.

-* A small commission is earned by us from purchases that are made using this visual link to Amazon.
+* A small commission is earned from purchases that are made using these visual links to Amazon.

 As an Amazon Associate I earn from qualifying purchases.